ariellel118/ariellel118.github.io/index.md

 Before graduate school, I spent a year as a researcher in Geneva, Switzerland working with the Antihydrogen Laser Physics Apparatus (<a href="http://alpha.web.cern.ch/">ALPHA</a>) ALPHA is a large international collaboration combining expertise from plasma, atomic, and particle physics with the aim of trapping and preforming precision spectroscopy on atomic antimatter.

-I was an undergrad at UC Berkeley (Go Bears!) were I majored in Physics with a minor in Creative Writing.
+I was also an undergrad at UC Berkeley (Go Bears!) where I majored in Physics with a minor in Creative Writing.
 During this time I also worked for the Daily Californian student newspaper, in various capacities on the Arts staff.

 I am looking for new opportunites as of May 2020!